-Frankie Robertson writes romantic fiction with an otherworldly twist.
+Frankie Robertson, an Amazon All-Star author, writes romantic fiction with an otherworldly twist.
 She is the author of the romantic fantasy series, Vinlanders’ Saga, and the urban fantasy/paranormal romance series, Celestial Affairs and Celestial Affairs: The Trust.
 She is also the author of stand-alone paranormal mystery VEILED MIRROR.

 As a reader, her first love was science-fiction and fantasy, but then she discovered the romance genre.
 Now she enjoys blending the two.
 With a background in real estate, occupational therapy, and paranormal investigation, she brings a diverse experience to her stories.
 It was her stint with the Western Society for Paranormal Research that inspired certain aspects of VEILED MIRROR.